rokmc756/Lustre/README.md

 ## Usage
-Add the target system information into the inventory file named `ansible-hosts-rk9`.
+Add the target system information into the inventory file named `ansible-hosts`.
 For example:
 ```
 [all:vars]